LuisMartinezWD/Algorithms25LM/README.md

 ##  Returning to Algorithms

-Coming back to algorithms after a semester break—especially after writing code that wasn’t web development has been a bit of a struggle.
+Coming back to algorithms after a semester break especially after writing code that wasn’t web development has been a bit of a struggle.

 I’ve noticed myself stumbling over problems I used to solve with ease.